canvural/php-openapi-faker/README.md

 ## Usage

 First you need to create an instance of `OpenAPIFaker` with your schema that you want to fake data from.
+You can use `createFromJson`, `createFromYaml` or `createFromSchema` to create an instance of `OpenAPIFaker`.
 ```php
 $faker = \Vural\OpenAPIFaker\OpenAPIFaker::createFromJson($yourSchemaAsJson);
 ```

-Then you can use `mockResponse`, `mockRequest` and `mockSchema` methods on it to generate fake data for your requests, responses and schemas.
+Then you can use `mockResponse`, `mockResponseForExample`, `mockRequest`, `mockRequestForExample` and `mockComponentSchema` methods on it to generate fake data for your requests, responses and schemas.
 Like so:

 ```php
 $fakeData = $faker->mockResponse('/todos','GET');